 There is a large network of conductors between the power plants and consumers for this purpose.
 This network can be broadly divided into two parts, namely the transmission and the distribution system.

-The system by which bulk power (or energy) is delivered from the power station to load centers (big sub-stations) is called transmission system of electrical power.
-In these articles, we shall deal with the various aspects of electric power transmission system.
+The system by which bulk power (or energy) is delivered from the power station to load centers (big sub-stations) is called a transmission system.

-The generation, electric power transmission system and distribution of electric power is called power system.
-The single line diagram of the power system in India is shown in the figure below.
+The generation, transmission, and distribution of electric power are called power system.
+The layout of transmission system in India is shown in the figure below.